-Delegates will assess where support and guidance is most needed for stakeholders in house building, local government, healthcare and local communities when planning, designing and developing new places to help improve wellbeing - with discussion expected on next steps for improving standards, sharing learning and engagement with those most affected by the issues.
+Attendees considered where funding, support and guidance is most needed for stakeholders in local government, healthcare and local communities when planning and developing healthy builds - as well as opportunities for sharing best practice.

-It follows the government announcement of additional funding to build homes for vulnerable people over the next three years, including disabled people, people with mental health issues and older people.
+Further sessions considered the key issues for the allocation of funding and for meeting targets to build accessible homes to aid independent living, following the government announcement of additional funding to build homes for vulnerable people over the next three years, including for disabled people, people with mental health issues and older people.